How to Recover Data If You Lose or Forget Your BitLocker Password?

-On my old computer, there is a data partition on the main disk was encrypted with BitLocker Encryption, and I forgot the password because I haven't used the computer for a long time.
-I looked at a lot of possible ways to get my password back, but none of them helped me solve the issue.
-My question is how to recover lost data after you lose or forget your BitLocker password?
+On my old computer, there was a data partition on the main disk that was encrypted with BitLocker.
+Since I haven't used this computer for a long time, I've forgotten the password.
+I've tried many possible ways to recover it, but none have worked.
+My question is: how can I recover lost data after forgetting a BitLocker password?

 We need to remember a variety of different types of passwords, such as bank card passwords, email passwords, computer user passwords and disk encryption passwords (BitLocker password), etc., and for security reasons, we have to regularly modify the various passwords, which cause us to often forget passwords.
 If one day we lose or forgot the BitLocker password for a BitLocker encrypted drive, you can try the following solution to access your lost data.

-If you have previously saved the BitLocker recovery key, you can unlock the Bitlocker encrypted drive using the saved BitLocker recovery key.
-After that, you can right click on the drive letter in Windows Explorer, then select "Change BitLocker Password" from right-click menu, and then change the password in the pop-up window.
+If you have saved your BitLocker recovery key, you can use it to unlock the encrypted drive.
+Once unlocked, right-click the drive in File Explorer, select "Change BitLocker Password" from the context menu, and set a new password in the pop-up window.

 Solution 2: Retrieve BitLocker Recovery Password with BitLocker Recovery Password Viewer.